top of page

 Tone policing, double standards, neurotypical bias, stigma, oppression

-• Autistic children have shown to have better social engagement when they are with other autistic children than when they are with their neurotypical peers (Kasari et al., 2015).
+Social Skills Training can reflect neurotypical norms, meaning Autistic children are often taught how to socialise from a perspective that may differ significantly from their own.
+Autistic children have been shown to have better social engagement when they are with other autistic children than when they are with their neurotypical peers (Kasari et al., 2015).
 So finding the right group of people is ESSENTIAL for autistic people.

 A woman is shaking hands with a man.
 They are dressed in business clothes and making eye contact